joshuardecker/eon/README.md

 Transaction Types: (LuTx's)

 0: Payout Luncheon Transaction (PLuX)
 - This is the transaction that the block will give as a reward to the miner who finds it.
-No adress the coin comes from, no scripts, and a pre-defined lock time until the miner can access it.
+No address the coin comes from, no scripts, and a pre-defined lock time until the miner can access it.
 A very simple transaction.

 1: Basic Luncheon Transaction (BLuX)
 - This transaction is the basic transaction that will be used for most use cases.
 A sender uses this to send money to a receiver, and that receivers identity is unknown until they claim it to spend down the road.